 - SUP Touring: Set forth on an epic 3-day adventure across your favorite coast or waterway

 - Paddling with your dog: Your dog no longer has to stay at home

 Learn how to SUP

 As mentioned earlier, anyone can learn how to paddle board because it’s easy.
 However, there are many paddle boarding mistakes that even SUP veterans make from time to time.
-If you’re looking for a simple step-by-step video tutorial on how to SUP, make sure to watch, How to Paddle Board Correctly.
-With some proper paddling technique advice from instructors you’ll be able to start paddle boarding immediately.
+If you’re looking for an easy beginner’s step-by-step video tutorial on how to SUP, make sure to watch, How to Paddle Board Correctly.
+With some proper paddling technique advice or lessons from instructors, you’ll be able to start paddle boarding immediately.